 - University of California at Davis, B.S., 1987

-- United States Courts of Appeals for the Sixth, Ninth and Eleventh Circuits
+- United States Courts of Appeals for the Sixth and Eleventh Circuits

 - United States District Courts for the Northern, Central and Southern Districts of California

 - March 30, 2018

 - 31 Robbins Geller Attorneys Recognized as Super Lawyers and Rising Stars for Their Excellence and Achievements in Law by Super Lawyers MagazineJanuary 20, 2016

 - February 2, 2015

 - Member, California Bar Association

 - Member, San Diego County Bar Association